omo50/Minecraft-Console-Edition/README.md

 # 🛠️ Mod Suggestions

-In order to suggest a mod to the modpack, you should open a pull request with the following information:
+In order to suggest a mod to the modpack, you should open an issue with the following information:

 - Send the Mod Link (Preferably Modrinth, as Curseforge projects require manual approval or may not be able to be used at all.)
 - State what the mod does